 Should you have further queries, please email the EUROLAB staff at eurolab[at]gesis.org.

 Individual researchers who want to work on data available at GESIS may apply for support to access EUROLAB for a period of one month.
-The call for application for a EUROLAB Grant is published twice per year, end of April and end of October.
+The call for application for a EUROLAB Grant is published once per year (in September).

 An international selection panel evaluates the applications on a competitive basis.
 The applications are assessed depending on the expected scientific merits.
 Successful applicants receive a grant that covers travel costs (economy class) and accommodation.
 The application process takes approximately one month.
 A EUROLAB grant covers travel costs to and from GESIS up to a maximum amount of 500€ from European countries and 900€ from countries outside Europe upon presentation of the original receipts.